paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 Next, let used ask the metrics server for a list of the top running pods using the `kubectl top` command.

-Click the following command to go back a list of pods according to CPU utilization.
+Click the following command to get a list of pods according to CPU utilization.

 `kubectl top pods --all-namespaces`{{execute T1}}